Print

 • 2 tablespoons olive oil

-• 1 quart bone broth or another broth of choice (32 oz)
+• 1 quart vegetable or chicken broth (32 oz)

 • 23 tablespoons nutritional yeast (optional but adds a really nice depth of flavor)